 Discussions about the ownership of social media at the level of departments are archaic, exhausting and irrelevant, Christopher Barger, Christopher Barger, former Director, Global Social Media, at GM and author of The Social Media Strategist says .
-Social media marketing is teamwork.
+Social media marketing and the content marketing strategy often going with it are all about teamwork.
 By definition, there are various stakeholders involved.
-It is about the consumer and your business objectives, not about turf wars.
-In practice, however, a social media team will often be more related to a particular division and even be led by it.

 In their book "Humanize", Jamie Notter and Maddie Grant write, “we have to be careful with the idea of trust because as an idea, it has achieved a status dangerously close to notions like motherhood and apple pie”.
 I agree.